Ada-Developers-Academy/core-unit-1/functions-continued/variable-scope.md

 print(f"The value of resulting_message is {resulting_message}")
 ```

+In this example, the `display_breakfast` function creates a new string value stored in the `breakfast_message` local variable.
+After printing the value, it goes on to return that string back to the caller.
+While the local variable `breakfast_message` is not accessible outside the function, we _are_ able to return the _value_ to which it referred.
+We store that value in the `resulting_message` variable, outside the function.

-**This will be one of the main patterns that we use in programming.**
+In general, we can say this function performs some useful operation, then returns the result of that operation to the outer scope. **This is one of the main patterns that we use in programming.**

 ### Recognizing Variable Scope